gofractally/psibase/doc/psidk/src/http.md

 ```
 {
   "contract": "...",    // The contract which verifies the proof meets
-                        // the claim, e.g. "verify-ec-sys"
+                        // the claim, e.g. "verifyec-sys"
   "rawData": "..."      // Hex string containing the claim data.
-                        // e.g. `verify-ec-sys` expects a public key.
+                        // e.g. `verifyec-sys` expects a public key.
 }
 ```

-`Proof` is a hex string containing data which proves the claim. e.g. `verify-ec-sys` expects a signature.
+`Proof` is a hex string containing data which proves the claim. e.g. `verifyec-sys` expects a signature.
 See [Signing](#signing) to fill claims and proofs.

 ### Common files